What is copyediting?

 - Ensure that illustrations, captions and labels correspond with each other and with the text.

-- Check that content looks right and is logically arranged.
+- Check that the content looks right and is logically arranged.

 Please note: the above list is not exhaustive.

-Proof-editing is a combination of copy-editing and proofreading carried out at the same time.
-It is a compromise between undertaking each stage separately; however, for many clients this is perfectly acceptable (e.g. non-native English speaking students).
+Proofediting is a combination of copyediting and proofreading carried out at the same time.
+It is a compromise between undertaking each stage separately, but for many clients this is perfectly acceptable (e.g. students using English as a second language).